A perfectly balanced terrarium ecosystem can (in theory) last indefinitely.

 Terrarium Tribe is reader-supported.
 When you purchase through links on our site, we may earn an affiliate commission (at no further cost to you). ๐

-- Select the right plants for terrariums that will grow well but not too well.
+- Select terrarium plants that will grow well (but not too well)

-- Plants that are hardy and ideally pest/disease resistant.
+- Opt for plants that are hardy and, ideally, pest/disease resistant.

-- Provide enough plant biomass to sustain efficient life cycles.
+- Provide enough plant biomass to sustain the natural cycles of the terrarium.

-So, we must choose plants that wonโt outgrow the container โ even when fully mature.
-That’s why dwarf varieties and curated miniature terrarium plants will be your best friends here, e.g.,
+The best way to get around this problem is to choose plants that wonโt outgrow each other or the container โ even when fully mature.
+Thatโs why dwarf varieties and curated miniature terrarium plants will be your best friends here, e.g.,

 - Foliage: Biophytum sensitivum (Little Tree Plant).